benja-wu/mini-sharing/2022/11-28_k8s_operator_sdk_introduction.md

 ### 2.Using init command to generate case docs

-* create one direcotry for your CRD controller dir , let's make it at `/Users/benjamin/programmer/crds`
+* create one directory for your CRD controller dir , let's make it at `/Users/benjamin/programmer/crds`

 ```bash
 ➜  crds git clone https://github.com/operator-framework/operator-sdk